 There are lots of different ways you can work your abs (and also a lot of wrong ways), whether you want to sculpt your body into a perfect specimen – or just want to lose your flab and tone your muscles.
 Doing crunches on an exercise floor mat, or sitting on/lying on a balance ball will do a lot for your core, not to mention your posture.

 If a mat, ball or pull-up bar isn’t going to be sufficient for where you want to go, there are now some amazing home ab machines available to help you get the 6 pack (or more) that you desire.

-Lets get cracking – here is the best ab machine for home list for you to consider.
+Let’s get cracking (or crunching?) – here is the best home ab machine list for you to consider.